mnot/I-D/json-home/draft.md

 ## Managing Change in Home Documents

-The URIs used in home documents MAY change over time.
+The URIs used in API home documents MAY change over time.
 However, changing them can cause issues for clients that are relying on cached home documents containing old links.

 To mitigate the impact of such changes, servers SHOULD consider: